-Are you interested in computer security?
-Do you want to work in a setting where you will be keeping the organization’s computer systems safe and secure?
-If the answer to both questions is yes then you can consider becoming an information security analyst.
-In this profession, you will be performing the very important task of defending your company’s computer network.
-As such, you need to be up-to-date on the latest trends in information technology.
+An information security analyst defending a company’s computer network.
+They need to be up-to-date on the latest trends in information technology.
 This means researching new technologies to determine which one will best protect the organization you belong to and attending conferences on the subject.

 You will be developing and carrying out standards for security for the company as well as the best practices to follow in ensuring that all members of your organization will follow safety protocol.
 In order to safeguard sensitive information, you will be installing firewalls and encrypting data.
 If there is a need to make security improvements, you will be making recommendations to the firm’s senior leadership.
 An important part of your work is doing penetration testing or simulating an attack to determine your system’s security vulnerabilities.